Image Via: pinterest.com

 For example, what would have happened if Rapunzel never let down her hair?
 How would that have affected her lifestyle?

-Encourage your child to talk about what their favourite television or video game character did and tell you what they would have done differently.
-Visualizing different scenarios is also shown to increase creativity, openness and more openness to risk or new situations.
+Encourage your child to talk about what their favorite television or video game character did and tell you what they would have done differently.
+Visualizing different scenarios is also shown to increase creativity, openness, and more openness to risk or new situations.
 These soft skills are ones your child will carry with them throughout their entire lives.